 Before Facebook, Twitter or Instagram, there was the WD-40 Fan Club.
 In 2001, our homegrown online destination is created for WD-40 lovers around the world to share oddball uses they discover for the product.

 WD-40 Company acquires Heartland Corporation, complementing its line of household products with Spot Shot® Instant Carpet Stain Remover.
 Spot Shot’s proprietary formulation has a high level of customer satisfaction and loyalty.
 Later that year, WD-40 Company launches no vac® to its portfolio in Australia.
-No vac is a foam carpet deodorizer developed by WD-40 Company to solve everyday house and car odors.
+No vac is a foam carpet deodorizer developed

 The 3-IN-ONE Professional line is launched.
 The WD-40 Big Blast® can is introduced in the USA, featuring a wide-area spray nozzle that delivers WD-40 Multi-Use Product quickly and efficiently over large areas.